-We extracted state-level mortality data by age, sex, year and cause of death from the Mortality Information System produced by the Brazilian Ministry of Health.15 We obtained state-level population estimates for the years 2000 through 2015 from the National Statistics Office (IBGE).16 Over the study period (2000-15) death counts registration improved to over 90% completeness, however, in order to correct for the lack of completeness towards the beginning of the study period, we employed Death Distribution Methods (see Appendix Section 1 for further details).17 181920
+We extracted state-level mortality data by age, sex, year and cause of death from the Mortality Information System produced by the Brazilian Ministry of Health.15 We obtained state-level population estimates for the years 2000 through 2015 from the National Statistics Office (IBGE).16

+Death counts registration was evaluated across states in Brazil with traditional demographic methods known as Death Distribution Methods,17 18 since there is evidence of under-reporting of death counts and variation in data quality across regions.19 Over the study period (2000-15) death counts registration improved to over 90% completeness.20 The method is based on population dynamics equations and assesses the coverage of deaths in relation to the population and the quality of the declaration of death information.
+Whenever necessary, the methods provide an adjustment factor that is used to correct death counts registration in each region and obtain an appropriately adjusted estimate of mortality (See Appendix section 1).
+These methods are commonly used by the United Nations and the Institute of Health Metrics and Evaluation and in several national statistics offices.

 Cause-of-death classification

 We use the concept of amenable/avoidable mortality to form the basis of the cause of death classifications in our study to complement the analysis of homicide mortality.
-The concept of amenable/avoidable mortality refers to deaths that should be absent if both timely and quality healthcare is available.21 This concept has been successfully employed to link the progress of primary care expansion and reductions in amenable/avoidable mortality in Brazil.9 More recently the concept has included causes amenable to public health interventions that have been seen to alter health behaviours, e.g. lung cancer via smoking reduction or homicides.
+Deaths without information on age at death were distributed proportionally by the observed age profile.
+The concept of amenable/avoidable mortality refers to deaths that should be absent if both timely and quality healthcare is available below age 75.21 This concept has been successfully employed to link the progress of primary care expansion and reductions in amenable/avoidable mortality in Brazil.9 More recently the concept has included causes amenable to public health interventions that have been seen to alter health behaviours, e.g. lung cancer via smoking reduction or homicides.

-Using a cause of death classification system utilized in similar studies,22 23 we grouped the causes of death into the following 10 categories based on the International Classification of Diseases [ICD] 10th revision (Appendix Table 1): (1) homicides, (2) alcoholic liver disease, (3) diabetes, (4) HIV/AIDS, (5) ischemic heart diseases (IHD), (6) lung cancer, (7) road traffic accidents, (8) suicides, (9) amenable to medical service (including conditions that could be reduced by primary care, secondary intervention, and timely medical care up to age 75), and (10) all other causes (residual causes).
+Using a cause of death classification system utilised in similar studies,22 23 we grouped the causes of death into the following 10 categories based on the International Classification of Diseases [ICD] 10th revision (Appendix Table 1): (1) homicides, (2) alcoholic liver disease, (3) diabetes, (4) HIV/AIDS, (5) ischemic heart diseases (IHD), (6) lung cancer, (7) road traffic accidents, (8) suicides, (9) amenable to medical service (including conditions that could be reduced by primary care, secondary intervention, and timely medical care up to age 75), and (10) all other causes (residual causes).

-Homicides, liver disease, diabetes, HIV/AIDS, IHD, lung cancer and suicide were analysed separately as they are amenable to both health behaviours and medical attention, and pose important public health challenges in Brazil.24 25 For instance, in 2001 Brazil featured in the top ten countries ranked by number of suicide deaths.26 The category capturing causes amenable to medical services(9) is linked to major healthcare interventions that have been implemented in the last decades in Brazil, including the Family Health Program.9 10 27
+Homicides, liver disease, diabetes, HIV/AIDS, IHD, lung cancer and suicide were analysed separately as they are amenable to both health behaviours and medical attention, and pose important public health challenges in Brazil.24 25 For instance, in 2001 Brazil featured in the top ten countries ranked by number of suicide deaths.26 The category capturing causes amenable to medical services(9) is linked to major healthcare interventions that have been implemented in recent decades in Brazil, including the Family Health Program.9 10 27

 Demographic Methods